In this chapter, we will discuss configuring forms for business users.

 Business users have personal Excel workbooks to work with forms.
 We will open an example later.

-Business analysts may test forms on the USER_FORMS and OFFLINE_FORMS worksheets.
+Business analysts can test forms on the USER_FORMS and OFFLINE_FORMS worksheets.

 First of all, click the Reload Query List button and select a report from the drop-down Active Query list: